gerald24/possy/docs/CONFIGURATION.md

-# Configuration Guide for possy
+# Configuration & Development

+Requires JDK >= 11 to be installed on your machine.

 ## possy-daemon